-Internet is full of India travel tips.
-Before you listen to anyone make sure that this person actually was in India many times and, what is also very important, visited this place in the recent years.This country is still evolving and many problems that travelers encountered in the past may no longer appear.
-There are plenty of tips and rules for foreigners in India and I will focus on it in one of the next posts but there is one thing that you should know – most of the people in India are very friendly to strangers and they will help you if once asked for help.
-But on the other hand, don’t trust everyone; see if someone may take some advantage of you.
+What you should know?Internet is full of India travel tips(travel tips for India).
+Before you listen to an advice from others, you may want to ensure that the adviser has been to India many times or lived and traveled in the country and also that the person has done it in recent years.This country is constantly and rapidly evolving and developing and many problems that travelers may have encountered in the past may no longer exist.
+There are plenty of tips and rules for foreigners in India and I will focus on it in one of the future posts but there is one thing that you should know – most of the people in India are very friendly to strangers and they will be ready to help you.
+But on the other hand, like it happens in most places… don’t trust each and everyone who you meet as you may end up encountering someone who may take an advantage of you.
 From my personal experience, I can tell you that I feel safer in the Indian cities than in many European places.

-On the other hand, in eastern part of India you can also find one of the wettest place on earth – Cherrapunji.
-Huge Peninsular Plateau covers most of the south part of India and this is where you can find impressive tea and coffee plantations where you can totally forget the world.
-In Gujarat, you can experience amazing feeling of walking on salt flats.
+Variety of landscapesIn Northern region of India, Himalaya Mountains stand tall with the third highest peak in the world – Kanchenjunga (8 586 m).
+You can find cold deserts and the highest motorable road in the world – Khardung La (more than 5 000 m above sea level).
+In the south of the mountains there is a huge fertile land called the Indo – Gangetic Plain, which is named after Indus and Ganga rivers.
+This is where Delhi (with its breathtaking Akshardham temple that you can get to know more here) – the capital and the second (after Mumbai) most populated city in India is located.Western India is famous for one of the biggest deserts in the world – Thar Desert which covers more than a half of one of my favorite states in India – Rajasthan.
+Palaces on water, palaces built on hills, spectacular forts – this is what Rajasthan can offer to you (see my short movie on Udaipur – one of the cities of Rajasthan).On the other hand, in eastern part of India you can also find one of the wettest place on earth – Cherrapunji.
+Huge Peninsular Plateau covers most of the southern part of India and this is where you can find impressive tea and coffee plantations.
+In Gujarat, you can find salt flats.
 Western part of peninsular is full of spectacular cliffs – that is why this region is called “Ireland of India”.
-Southern India has a tropical climate so you should be prepared that temperatures will not go below 30C through the whole year.
-Of course, there is also something for beach lovers – very long coast line on both sides of this peninsula with the most famous Goa and Kerala beaches.
+Of course, there is something for beach lovers – very long coast line on both sides of this peninsula with some of the most famous beaches from Goa and Kerala.
 But you must not forget the islands of Andaman and Lakshadweep.
-Almost in every region of India you can observe wild life during unforgettable wild safaris.
-Also, if you want to see how people live far away from any civilization you can go to tribal lands and observe different life habits.
+Almost in every region of India you can observe wild life as national parks are almost everywhere.
+Also, if you want to see how people live far away from any civilization you can go to tribal lands.